gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 We gathered a couple engineers, a product manager, and a product designer and assigned a couple special roles:

 1. Timer: someone to use a timer to make sure people move through the activities below.
-2. Note taker: at the end, someone needs to take notes during the “final feedback” section.
+2. Note taker: at the end, someone needs to take notes during the "final feedback" section.

 ### Review design requirements

 We briefly reminded ourselves of what the current homepage looks like on mobile, and then reviewed the following information on the requirements for redesigning the homepage:

 - Optimize for the purpose of the homepage: to help as many developers as possible use Gatsby
-- How do we know if we’re succeeding in that purpose?
+- How do we know if we're succeeding in that purpose?
 Increase in number of clicks on Get Started button and monthly active users growing
 - What should the homepage communicate about Gatsby?
-“Gatsby is a free, open-source, modern website framework based on React to create and deploy blazing fast websites or apps with ease.”
+"Gatsby is a free, open-source, modern website framework based on React to create and deploy blazing fast websites or apps with ease."
 - Who is the audience? developers who build sites for clients, companies, and their own projects
 - What are our value propositions for that audience? fast sites, performance out of the box, productive from the start